czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

 - **REIT Structure**: the REIT structure was created by the US Congress in 1960 to allow small investors to participate in the property markets without paying a corporate tax
   - REITs provide liquidity, dividends, diversification, and professional management
+    - Liquidity: ability to sell stock quickly, as opposed to the illiquid nature of real estate
+    - Dividends: REITs have high dividends due to the required dividend distribution to shareholders
+    - Diversification: Pool of assets as opposed to a single, large asset
+    - Professional management:
   - If all REIT rules are met, a REIT will not pay tax at the entity level, REIT dividends will be taxed to the REIT's shareholders, but REIT losses will not be passed through to the shareholders
 - **Types of REITs**: most REITs are equity REITs that primarily own properties, and the rest are mortgage REITs that primarily own mortgage debt and MBS
   - Most equity REITs focus on a single property type (office, retail, apartments, industrial, hotels, self-storage, etc.)